Call Detail

 Each work submitted must include the following information:

-All submissions must include a declared monetary value for insurance purposes.
+Important: All submissions must include a declared monetary value for insurance purposes.
+Works without a retail value listed will not be accepted.

 Please proofread carefully.
 This information may be used for insurance documentation, publicity materials, exhibition labels, and the catalog.